YounnesHaddouch/YounnesHaddouch/README.md

-- 👋 Hi, I’m @DilutedBlasian
+- 👋 Hi, I’m @YounnesHaddouch
 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me email: younnes.h@outlook.com
+- 📫 How to reach me email: younneshaddouch22@gmail.com

 <!---
 DilutedBlasian/DilutedBlasian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.